plingo: A system for probabilistic reasoning in clingo based on lpmln: The language \

-As noted in~\cite{letawa17a}, this kind of translations can be troublesome when applied to logic programs with variables in the input language of \sclingo.
+As noted in~\cite{letawa17a}, these kinds of translations can be troublesome when applied to logic programs with variables in the input language of \sclingo~\cite{cafageiakakrlemarisc20a}.
 This is the case of the \lpmln\ frontend in \splingo, where the rules at the input can be seen as \emph{safe} implications $H \leftarrow B$ where $H$ is a disjunction and $B$ a conjunction of first-order atoms.
-It is not easy to see how can we apply the previous translations in such a way that the resulting soft formulas and weak constraints belong to the input language of \sclingo, in particular since the result has to safisfy \sclingo's safety conditions.
-To overcome this issue, we can use the \emph{negative} version of the previous translations, based on the translation \textit{lpmln2wc$^{pnt}$} from \cite{leeyang17a}, with the following soft rules $\{ -w : \neg F \mid w :F \in \Pi, w \neq \alpha \}$, and weak constraints $\{ :\sim \, \neg F [1,1] \mid w : F \in \Pi, w = \alpha \}$ where $F$ occurs always under one negation.
-In this case, when $F$ has the form $H \leftarrow B$, the formula $\neg F$ can be simply written as $\neg H \wedge B$, and this formulation can be easily incorporated into \sclingo.
-This version is justified by the following result, that is closely related to Corollary 1 from \cite{leeyang17a}. \begin{proposition} Given an \plingo\ program $\Pi$, let \transfour{\Pi} be the set of rules $\hard{\Pi} \cup \{ -w : \neg F \mid \, w : F \in \soft{\Pi} \} \cup \{ :\sim \, \neg F [-w,l]\mid \, :\sim \, F [w,l] \in \weak{\Pi}\}$.
-For every interpretation $X$ it holds that $\probpp{\Pi}{X}$ and $\probpp{\transfour{\Pi}}{X}$ coincide. \end{proposition}
+It is hard to see how to apply the previous translations in such a way that the resulting soft formulas and weak constraints belong to the input language of \sclingo, since the result has to safisfy \sclingo's safety conditions.
+For instance, if we try to apply the \transtwozero\ translation to the hard rule \lstinline{a(X) :- b(X).}, a possible approach could generate the two weak constraints \lstinline{:~ a(X). [-1,X]} and \lstinline{:~ not b(X). [-1,X]}, but the second of them is not safe and will not be accepted by \sclingo.
+To overcome this problem, we can use the \emph{negative} versions of the previous translations, based on the translation \textit{lpmln2wc$^{pnt}$} from \cite{leeyang17a}, where the soft formulas for both translations are